Homotopical interpretation of link invariants from finite quandles: Results on the quandle homotopy invariants

-The following theorem is an estimate on the third homology $ H_3^Q(X)$. \begin{thm} Let $X$ be a connected quandle of finite order.
+The following theorem is an estimate on the third homology $ H_3^Q(X)$; the proof will be done in \S \ref{s87as}. \begin{thm} Let $X$ be a connected quandle of finite order.
 Then, there is the following isomorphism up to $2 |\mathrm{Inn}(X)|/|X|$-torsion:

-\end{thm} Here note that the type $t_X $ divides the order $|\mathrm{Inn}(X)|/|X| $; see Lemma \ref{lem11}.
+\end{thm} Here note from \cite[Lemma 3.7]{Nos3} that the type $t_X $ divides the order $|\mathrm{Inn}(X)|/|X| $.
 In summary, many torsion subgroups of the third quandle homology are determined after computing the group homologies of $\As(X)$ and $ \mathrm{Inn}(X)$. \begin{rem} The isomorphism does not hold in the 2-torsion subgroup.
 See Remark \ref{thmqq41} for a counterexample.
-Furthermore, as mentioned in the introduction, the most known results on the third $H_3^Q(X)$ are with respect to the Alexander quandles over $\mathbb{F}_q$ and are due to Mochizuki \cite{Moc2}. \end{rem}
+Furthermore, as mentioned in the introduction, the most known results on the third $H_3^Q(X)$ are with respect to the Alexander quandles over $\mathbb{F}_q$ and are due to Mochizuki \cite{Moc2}.
+So this theorem is expected to be applicable to other quandles. \end{rem}